Slimming down is tough.

 The global air pollution crisis is obviously impossible for a single person to crack.
 On a global scale, some other measures that could help improve air quality include:

-- restrict traffic in densely populated urban areas to reduce traffic pollution
+- restricting traffic in densely populated urban areas to reduce traffic pollution

-- redesign streets to make them friendlier to pedestrians and cyclists
+- redesigning streets to make them friendlier to pedestrians and cyclists

 Losing weight is challenging enough without having to worry about invisible pollutants wreaking havoc on your metabolism.

-While outdoor air pollution is out of your immediate control, you can take control of your indoor air quality by monitoring your indoor air quality, especially levels of harmful PM2.5, and making positive changes in your life today.
+You can’t take on the burden of solving the global air quality crisis alone, but you can take control of your indoor air quality and begin making positive changes in your life today.

 A healthy diet and regular exercise are still the most vital keys to success in your weight-management journey, but a little clean air might help boost your overall health and wellness.